 ‘In fairness to Newton, it should be acknowledged that his laws and precepts helped humanity calculate the elementary rules of physical existence on earth.
 Nevertheless, his physical overlay is incapable of calculating higher orders of subtle reality as evidenced by the dynamics of subatomic physics and consciousness.’

-Mo paused, then went on to say: ‘Many of these old programmes that factored out the spirit still remain popular in academic circles even after crashing many systems throughout the years.
-Many presuppositions built into the programmes weren’t just obsolete, they were dangerous.
+Mo paused, then went on to say: ‘Many of these old programmes that factored out the spirit remain popular in academic circles even after crashing many systems throughout the years.
+Many presuppositions built into the programmes weren’t just obsolete; they were dangerous.

 ‘How many countries were gutted and devastated last century by the programmers who programmed humans into being little more than drones in service to their lies.
 And not only those written by Lenin, Stalin, Hitler, and Mao; other utopian programmes have now mutated into other viruses even more pernicious.

-‘That’s why we need to upload your system with advanced software paradigms that will enable you to navigate through this new dimension.
+‘That’s why we need to upload your system with advanced software paradigms to enable you to navigate this new dimension.
 Once rebooted, you will find it much easier to operate here.
 Unfortunately, we can’t do much to upgrade your battered material brain in London since its obsolete programmes aren’t compatible with ours.
 Regardless, your new mainframe will be equipped to process inter-dimensional systems of data.

 ‘When you return to your brain’s old hard drive, it will be upgraded and reconfigured to integrate the new programmes you’ll be learning here.
 Once this is done in, say, a year or two, you will be able to operate well beyond the old 3D series you’re familiar with.
 Even if it doesn’t happen right away, you will eventually assimilate this more advanced software that runs in an information field outside your brain’s hardware.